phuong134340/phuong134340/README.md

 - 📍 Based in Ho Chi Minh City, Vietnam
 - 📚 Currently focusing on **Machine Learning, Deep Learning, and Computer Vision**
 - 🐍 Strong in **Python** for AI/ML development
-- ☕ Love coding late at night with coffee
+- ☕ Love coding late at night with bubble tea
 - 🔍 Always exploring new AI frameworks & tools
 - 🤝 Open to collaborate on **AI/ML research & projects**